6 Must-Have MCP Servers for Web Developers

 Why you need it

 We've all experienced the frustration of an AI assistant generating code with deprecated methods or incorrect syntax for the library version you're using.
-Context7 solves this "hallucination" problem by giving Claude real-time access to current documentation for thousands of libraries.
+Context7 solves this hallucination problem by giving Claude real-time access to current documentation for thousands of libraries.

 Installation